keithbuhler/dissertation-story/Buhler, Becoming What We Are.md

 A dissertation submitted in partial fulfillment

 of the requirements for the degree of Doctor of Philosophy

+in the  College of Arts and Sciences

 at the University of Kentucky

 By